DeiC-HPC/BitBulldozersLab/Velocity4LumiContainers/README.md

 - **Keywords:** Velocity, Containers, apptainer, Lumi
 - **Date:** 2025-11-12

+In this BitBulldozer we explore the container builder & management tool `Velocity`.
+For us, it is important that `Velocity` meets the following requirements>

+- Easy to setup & use
+- Flexible: easy to add new packages, libraries, versions
+- Flexible: easy to combine different versions of libraries etc.
+- Dependency management between the different libraries, packages & versions
+- Clear error messages
+- Preferably easy to use for new users who are not used to containers

 Velocity is a tool that helps maintain and build various containers.
 It is used at Frontier.

 Links: